JSensebe/jsensebe.github.io/projects/mighty-flip-champs.md

 Although I didn’t design most of the puzzles, I worked closely with the designer because puzzle games demand pixel‑perfect consistency — players can’t be punished for being “one pixel too far to the right.”
 My work ensured the flip mechanic was readable, responsive, and visually distinctive.

-The game performed well enough that it was later **ported to the PlayStation Portable**.
-I didn’t work on the port, but I was credited on it, likely because some of my gameplay logic or timing code was reused or referenced.
-The DS‑specific H‑blank raster effects obviously couldn’t be reused directly on PSP hardware, and the PSP version reimagined the transitions using GPU‑friendly 3D effects while matching the timing and feel of the original.
+The game performed well enough that it was later **ported to the PlayStation Portable** as *Mighty Flip Champs!
+DX*.
+I didn’t work on the port, but I was credited on it, likely because some of my gameplay logic was reused or referenced.
+The DS‑specific H‑blank raster effects obviously couldn’t be reused directly on PSP hardware, and the PSP version reimagined the transitions using GPU‑friendly 3D effects while matching the feel of the original.

 *Mighty Flip Champs!* was the first entry in WayForward’s “Mighty” series, which later included *Mighty Milky Way*, *Mighty Switch Force!*, and *Mighty Switch Force!
 2*.